vineethkondapally/CloudShellCraft/vmware-templatespatching-automation/README.md

-# Windows Template Patching Automation Script
+# VMware Template Patching Automation Script

 This PowerShell script automates the patching of Windows templates hosted on vCenter.
 It streamlines the process of converting templates to virtual machines, applying Windows updates, and converting them back to templates.
 It is especially useful in lab or enterprise environments where consistent patching of Windows templates is essential.